 Deciding to pursue a wrongful death claim can be difficult.
-Going through the claim process or settlement negotiations may be difficult while you are mourning.
-At Belt & Bruner, P.C., our Montgomery wrongful death lawyers understand this type of legal claim cannot bring your loved one back and may not make you feel better.
-However, it can provide your family with a sense of justice and the compensation necessary to cover the medical expenses and loss of income.
+At Belt, Bruner & Barnett P.C., our Montgomery wrongful death lawyers understand this type of legal claim cannot bring your loved one back and may not make you feel better.
+However, it can give your family a sense of justice and the compensation necessary to cover the medical expenses and loss of income.

-However, whether or not charges are filed or a conviction is obtained, wrongful death claims can occur and lead to compensation for the decedent’s family.
+However, whether or not charges are filed or a conviction is obtained, a wrongful death action can occur and lead to compensation for the decedent’s family.
 Many wrongful death claims arise due to another person’s negligent conduct, which may make them liable for punitive damages without making them a criminal.

 Many states allow certain close relatives to file wrongful death lawsuits.
-However, under Section 6-5-410 if the Alabama Code, only the personal representative of the decedent’s estate may file a wrongful death case.
+However, under Section 6-5-410 of the Alabama Code, only the personal representative of the decedent’s estate may file a wrongful death case.
 This means whoever is named as the executor of the person’s estate in their will, or whoever is assigned by the court to account for and distribute the estate, is the individual responsible for deciding whether a wrongful death claim moves forward.

 If you are the personal representative of your loved one’s estate, our Montgomery wrongful death lawyers can guide you through the wrongful death claim process.
-If you lost your spouse, parent, or child and are not the estate representative, contact us to learn more about your rights and proving a wrongful death claim.
+If you lost your spouse, parent, or child and are not the estate representative, contact us to learn more about your rights and options.

-A majority of states allow you to pursue compensatory damages after the death of your parent, spouse, or child.
+Many states allow you to pursue compensatory damages after the death of your parent, spouse, or child.
 However, Alabama does things differently.
 Instead of asking for compensation for your financial and emotional losses, you pursue punitive damages through a wrongful death claim.
 Punitive damages are intended to punish the wrongdoer and prevent them from behaving similarly in the future.